imCodePartnerAB/imcms/docs/tag-engine/menu.rst

 * HTML structure such as ``ul-li`` list or ``div-div`` list
 * Information about menu-nesting

-Default 2-level structured menu has shown above:
+Default 2-level structured menu shows below:

 .. code-block:: jsp